xieyuheng/fidb-zero/docs/manual/en/kind-password-register.md

 }
 ```

+`users/xieyuheng/.token-issuer/index.json` records
-`users/xieyuheng/.token-issuer/index.json` record the groups of the user:
+the user name and the groups of the user:

 ```
 {